Yurea20726/The-Role-of-Climate-in-Major-Power-Outages/README.md

 <iframe src="pictures/fig_2_8.html" width="850" height="420" frameborder="0"></iframe>
 <center><strong>Figure 2-8.</strong> ONI over time.</center>

-2. `u.s._state` and `cause.category`: We can capture the pattern of each weather phenomena.
+2.`u.s._state` and `cause.category`: We can capture the pattern of each weather phenomena.
 This presentation better represents the numerical magnitude and integrates multiple reasons.
 Can be compared with Figure 2-6.
 We leave the same observation in (3).1 to avoid duplication.

 ### (3) Interesting Aggregates